RECETOX/MSMetaEnhancer/paper/paper.md

 The supported services include, among others, CIR, CTS, ChemIDplus, and IDSM.
 To improve the performance of the tool, we use services with high-throughput APIs when available (e.g. IDSM [@galgonek2021idsm], which can be used to access PubChem database).
 The supported metadata attributes include InChI, InChIKey, SMILES, IUPAC chemical name, chemical formula, CAS number, and others.
-The particular available conversions can be found in the documentation via https://msmetaenhancer.readthedocs.io/.
+The particular available conversions can be found in the documentation via https://msmetaenhancer.readthedocs.io/ and are open to extension.
 Finally, the obtained metadata are validated to ensure their correct form (currently, matchms [@Huber2020] validators are employed for this task).

 The tool processes the spectral library by iteratively executing all steps for each entry until no new metadata is found.